 Spousal IRA contribution and income limits

-For 2020, the annual contribution limits for both Traditional IRAs and Roth IRAs is $6,000, or $7,000 if you’re 50 or older.
+For 2020 and 2021, the annual contribution limits for both Traditional IRAs and Roth IRAs is $6,000, or $7,000 if you’re 50 or older.
 This is the core benefit of a spousal IRA: A married couple can potentially sock away a total of $12,000 into their IRAs.

 There is no income threshold for contributing to a traditional IRA, while the limit for contributing to Roth IRAs is $206,000 for married couples filing jointly.
 Also, In addition, for both Roth IRAs and Traditional IRAs, the married couple must have taxable income that is equal to or greater than the total amount contributed to their IRAs.